khalidHashim1/Web-Uptime-Monitor/README.md

 ## ⚡ Features

-- Website uptime checks every 5 mins ⏱️
+- Website uptime checks every 5 mins (change it to 1 day) for cost ⏱️
 - Metrics & logs stored in CloudWatch 📊
 - Automatic deployment of canary code to S3 🗂️
 - SNS email notifications on failures ✉️